 Description of Amur Leopard

-A male Amur leopard is 107 to 136 centimetres long.
+A male Amur leopard is 107 to 136 centimeters long.
 Weight varies by sex – females weigh 25 to 43 kilograms, with males slightly heavier at 32 to 48 kilograms.

 Exceptional individuals can range as high as 75 kilograms.
-This leopard subspecies has exceptionally thick, luxuriant fur that can be as much as 7 centimetres long in winter.
-Its rosettes are strongly marked and widely spaced, and its colour is pale is winter, reddish in summer.
+This leopard subspecies has exceptionally thick, luxuriant fur that can be as much as 7 centimeters long in winter.
+Its rosettes are strongly marked and widely spaced, and its color is pale is winter, reddish in summer.